-Perineal massages and prostate stimulation are fantastic for prostate health.
-Considering that the prostate controls ejaculation, massaging and stimulating the p-spot through perineal massage or anal play has the potential to increase ejaculation.
+Perineum massages and prostate stimulation are fantastic for prostate health.
+Considering that the prostate controls ejaculation, massaging and stimulating the p-spot through perineum massage or anal play has the potential to increase ejaculation.
 As we mentioned in our prostate guide, ejaculation reduces the risk of prostate cancer.
 Stimulation to this area also heightens sensations and increases blood flow to the genitals.
 Increased blood flow not only leads to harder erections, but also increases sensitivity in the prostate area, enhancing your perineum massage experience.

 That’s right.
 More pleasure and better health at the same time.

 As always, be careful and start slow!
 You don’t want a perineal muscle strain!

 Hopefully this quick overview has given you some ideas, and served as a reminder that pleasure is often way more varied and interesting than the sex tips articles might have you think!

 Next time you feel shy about asking for perinium play, remember, it’s all about improving your prostate health!